-Formative assessment is a type of assessment used to improve learning and to provide feedback to students about progress made.
+Formative assessment is a type of assessment used to improve learning and to give feedback to students on progress made.
 It serves needs intrinsic to the educational process.
-It comprises a range of formal, non-formal, and informal continuous assessment procedures that are used to focus teaching and learning activities to improve student attainment, or that are required for the purpose of a semester mark or predicate, i.e. admission to the summative assessment.
+It comprises a range of formal, non-formal and informal ongoing assessment procedures that are used to focus teaching and learning activities to improve student attainment, or are required for the purpose of a semester mark or predicate, i.e. admission to the summative assessment.